Matte-gtr/on_the_rocks/README.md

 * Apple Safari

 The site was also tested for fast user learning by asking 3 people to complete a list of tasks on the site.
 This initially revealed an issue with the automated email system which was due to a line break in the settings file.
-The colour af the delivery banner in the checkout was also lightened to catch the users attention as this was also mentioned.
+The colour of the delivery banner in the checkout was also lightened to catch the user's attention as this was also mentioned.

 Another bug was found during the checkout process where 2 orders would be created if a user didn't fill in the non-required fields.
 This